 - build positive relations between different groups and communities that will maintain the high levels of community cohesion in Hackney

 Applications for main grants have now closed.

 Small grants of between £1,000 and £5,000 are available for projects which contribute to the programme's priorities and equality objective.
-The second round of small grants are now open and will close at 12 noon 14 May for projects beginning on or after 1 September 2018.
+Applications have now closed.

 Update on social welfare advice grants